parodos-dev/parodos/services/parodos-model-api/README.md

 ## Demo Implementation

-For a full example show how to configure all these Task(s) and WorkFlows(s), please refer to the 'simple-workflow-example-infrastructure-service'
+For a full example show how to configure all these Task(s) and WorkFlows(s), please refer to the 'workflow-examples'

 # Authors